Gustavo Maia

-Gustavo Maia da Silva (born 22 January 2001) is a Brazilian professional footballer who plays as a winger for Spanish team Valencia Mestalla, on loan from Barcelona Atlètic.
+Gustavo Maia da Silva (born 22 January 2001) is a Brazilian footballer who plays for Campeonato Brasileiro Série B club Criciúma, on loan from Sport Recife.

 Club career

 São Paulo

 Born in Brasília, Brazil, Maia joined São Paulo's youth setup at age 14.
 He played a total of 103 matches for São Paulo as he progressed through the age groups and in 2018 with the Under-17 side, he notched 30 goals in 36 games.
 In March 2020, Maia was included in the first team squad for a Campeonato Paulista match against Botafogo.
 He was an unused substitute in a 1–0 away loss.

 Barcelona

 On 6 August 2020, La Liga club FC Barcelona announced the signing of Maia for a fee of €4.5 million with a buyout clause of €300 million, and he was assigned to the reserves in the third division.
 He made his debut for Barça B in the opening matchday fixture against Gimnàstic de Tarragona on 18 October.
 He replaced Matheus Pereira in a 1–0 home victory.